jannon/NSEntityDescription-SYNCPrimaryKey/README.md

 ## Usage

 By default **NSEntityDescription-SYNCPrimaryKey** gives `id` for remote primary key and `remoteID` for the local primary key.

-You can mark any attribute as primary key by adding `hyper.isPrimaryKey` and the value `YES` and map it to a remote if (from your JSON) by adding `hyper.remoteKey` and the value the primary key in your JSON or remote entity such as `contract_id`.
+You can mark any attribute as primary key by adding `hyper.isPrimaryKey` and the value `YES` and map it to a remote if by adding `hyper.remoteKey` and the value the primary key in your JSON or remote entity such as `contract_id`.

 ![Custom primary key](https://raw.githubusercontent.com/hyperoslo/Sync/master/Images/custom-primary-key-v2.png)